Submitted & Working Papers

 -

-Social Learning about Monetary Policy at the Effective-Lower Bound (2024), with J Arifovic, A Grimaud, & I Salle.
+Social Learning about Monetary Policy at the Effective-Lower Bound (2024) J Arifovic, A Grimaud, & I Salle.

 Journal of Money, Credit and Banking